Boeing is highly dependent on the availability of essential materials, parts and subassemblies from suppliers and subcontractors.

 Also, Boeing depends on the availability of energy sources, such as electricity, at affordable prices.

-Key Boeing suppliers include Spirit AeroSystems (aerostructures), Precision Castparts Corp. (aerostructures), Pratt & Whitney (aircraft engines), UTC Aerospace Systems (components & parts), Honeywell (components & parts), Rockwell Collins (components & parts), General Electric Co. (aircraft engines), and Rolls-Royce (aircraft engines).
+Key Boeing suppliers include Spirit AeroSystems (aerostructures), Precision Castparts Corp. (aerostructures), Triumph Group (aerostructures), Pratt & Whitney (aircraft engines), UTC Aerospace Systems (components & parts), Honeywell (components & parts), Rockwell Collins (components & parts), General Electric Co. (aircraft engines), and Rolls-Royce (aircraft engines).
+In October 2013, Boeing extended and expanded its long-term titanium products supply agreement with Allegheny Technologies.

 The number of parts used on Boeing's commercial airplanes are: